saint-lascivious/unbound-config/README.md

 # unbound-config

+Configuration & Management Of [NLnet Labs](https://www.nlnetlabs.nl/)' Unbound DNS Resolver

 ## About

-Originally designed purely for personal use, unbound-config is a project that has evolved around the configuration and management of NLnet Labs' [Unbound](https://nlnetlabs.nl/projects/unbound/about/) recursive nameserver.
-There are three main components of this repository.
+Originally designed purely for personal use, unbound-config is a project that has evolved around the configuration and management of NLnet Labs' [Unbound](https://nlnetlabs.nl/projects/unbound/about/) recursive nameserver ([source](https://github.com/NLnetLabs/unbound/commits/master)).

+Three shall be the number thou shalt count, and the number of components in this repository shall be three.
+Four shalt thou not count, neither count thou two, excepting that thou then proceed to three.
+Five is right out!

 * Modulur Unbound Configuration Files